sigmadeltasoftware/APT-InIt/README.md

 ##### Programming Environment

-* EnvInit.sh contains a centralized position for environment variables
+* EnvInit.sh contains a centralized position for environment variables as well as auto-completion configurations for executable shell-scripts.
+These extra commands are available:

+* gv - This shell script is an abstraction for *gvim -O*, meaning it will open the files passed as arguments in gVim with a vertical window-split.

 ##### Tools